 $ git checkout -b dbwh

-$ git add .gitignore
+$ git add .

 $ git push origin HEAD

-Next, you can log in to GitHub and create a Pull Request.
+Next, you can log in to GitHub and create a pull request.

 In many production systems, a GitHub commit triggers a CI/CD job, which creates a plan that engineers can review.
-If the changes are desired, the Pull Request is merged.
+If the changes are desired, the pull request is merged.
 After the merge, a CI/CD job kicks off and applies the changes made in the main branch.

-To manage different environments (dev/test/prod), you can configure the Terraform code with different input variables and either deploy to either the same Snowflake account, or different Snowflake accounts.
+To manage different environments (dev/test/prod), you can configure the Terraform code with different input variables and deploy to either the same Snowflake account, or different Snowflake accounts.

 Your specific workflow will depend on your requirements, including your compliance needs, your other workflows, and your environment and account topology.

 For this lab, you can simulate the proposed CI/CD job and do a plan to see what Terraform wants to change.
-During the Terraform plan, Terraform performs a diff calculation to compare the desired state with the previous/current state from the state file to determine the acitons that need to be done.
+During the Terraform plan, Terraform performs a diff calculation to compare the desired state with the previous/current state from the state file to determine the actions that need to be done.

 $ terraform plan